-In our Grand National Course guide, we highlight everything you need to know about the race and why commentators talk about charging toward Becher’s Brook, the most likely obstacle the horses are subject to falling, The Chair fence’s incredible dimensions and where some fences get the names from.
-We look at The Grand National fences and the unique channels each offer.
+In our Grand National Course guide, we highlight everything you need to know about the race and why commentators talk about charging toward Becherโs Brook, the most likely obstacle the horses are subject to falling, The Chair fence’s incredible dimensions and where some fences get their names from.
+We examine the Grand National fences and the unique challenges each presents.

 Find out more about the Grand National fences: